Irene Overman Kreer Used Book Store

 To support Library programs and special projects, the Friends of the Glenview Public Library operate a thriving Used Book Store, conveniently located in the southwest corner of the Library Lobby and open during regular Library hours.
 Stop by and browse the well-organized collection of hundreds of donated books and other media and take advantage of monthly special offers.
 New books arrive daily for every age and interest.
 Support your Library and save.

 The Used Book Store is run by a dedicated group of volunteers who sort donations, organize the collection, and staff the sales desk.
 New volunteers are always welcome.
-Volunteer applications are available at the Used Book Store entrance or online here.
+Volunteer applications are available at the Used Book Store entrance or online here, opens a new window.

 Unusual and rare titles are sold on Amazon.
 Avoid shipping costs by picking up your titles at the Used Book Store.